Department of State Hospitals - Patton

 Patient Population

-Felony and misdemeanor defendants found incompetent by a court are placed in a state hospital where the focus of treatment is to help them regain trial competency and return them to court so they may be adjudicated on their pending charges.
-Those patients who are unable to be restored to competency within a three (3) year time period are returned to the court to determine future status and may be recommitted civilly pursuant to WIC 5008, as a Murphy Conservatee.
+Felony defendants found incompetent to stand trial by a court are placed in a state hospital, where the focus of treatment is to stabilize their condition and return them to trial competency so the court may adjudicate their pending charges.
+Those patients who are determined to be unlikely to regain competency are returned to the court to determine future conservatorship status.

 Lanterman-Petris-Short (LPS) Act